Carers Meetings 12:00

 Each year we organise an outing to a local attraction for our members and their carers, which is subsidised by the branch for those with Parkinson’s and their carers.
 We aim to make this outing as accessible as possible, so that all our members can attend if they want to.

-UNFORTUNATELY THE OUTING IN MAY TO THE NATIONAL ARBORETUM HAS BEEN CANCELLED DUE TO THE VIRUS
+UNFORTUNATELY THE OUTING IN TO THE NATIONAL ARBORETUM and to Bletchley park in September HAS BEEN CANCELLED DUE TO THE VIRUS

 Bletchely Park, near Milton Keynes (https://bletchleypark.org.uk/ )

-We hope to go to Bletchley Park on September 16th with a cost of £16 entrance fee (maybe less dependent on numbers).
-Bletchley Park is the famous home of the code breakers in World War 2 and houses fascinating exhibitions about the code breaking, computers, radios within the Victorian mansion and the huts.
+We hope to go to Bletchley Park next year.
+It is the famous home of the code breakers in World War 2 and houses fascinating exhibitions about the code breaking, computers, radios within the Victorian mansion and the huts.
 There is a good range of catering facilities .

-We are still at the confirming transport booking stage, but if you are interested in the outing, please contact Janet Martin or e-mail us as soon as possible as it is a first come, first served basis.
+We will confirm transport at the booking stage, but if you are interested in the outing, please contact Janet Martin or e-mail us as soon as possible once we have a date, as it is a first come, first served basis.
 Money will need to be paid before the visit.

-There is a sign up sheet available .
+There will be a sign up sheet available .
 Places are limited to 32 , and it is on a first come, first served basis.

 Annual Cream Tea